 ABE Extension & Engagement

-The National Air Emissions Monitoring Study (NAEMS) is a major applied research project involving on-farm measurements of indoor air quality, performance of barn environmental control systems, nitrogen balances, and emission rates of regulated air pollutants.
-A web-interactive odor setback model for livestock farms that will help to resolve conflicts between livestock producers and neighbors is also being developed and tested.
+We conduct on-farm measurements of indoor and outdoor air quality, performance of building environmental control systems, and emissions of odor and regulated air pollutants.
+An odor setback model for livestock farms that will help to resolve conflicts between livestock producers and neighbors has been developed and validated.

-The Agricultural Safety and Health Program assists rural residents in making their homes, work places and communities the safest and healthiest possible places to live and work.
+We assist rural residents in making their homes, work places and communities the safest and healthiest possible places to live and work.
 Programs include agricultural injury prevention, emergency preparedness, homeland security, and rehabilitation services to farmers impacted by disability.
-General information on agricultural safety and health and related links, can be found at Farm Safety.
+General information on agricultural safety and health and related links, can be found at Farm Safety or Agricultural Confined Spaces.
 The Breaking New Ground Resource Center is internationally recognized as a source of information on rehabilitation technology relating to agricultural worksites.
-It manages the National AgrAbility Project, providing training and resources to the 22 state and regional AgrAbility Projects in collaboration with two national disability organizations.
-Resources for rural caregivers are also provided.
+It manages the National AgrAbility Project, providing training and resources to the 20 state and regional AgrAbility Projects in collaboration with national disability organizations and the Indiana AgrAbility Project, which provides services to Indiana farmers and rural residents impacted by disability.
+Resources for rural caregivers and youth employed in agriculture are also provided.

 Animal agriculture produces approximately 9.51 million tons of animal manure each year, equivalent to about 1.45 tons per resident per year in Indiana.
 Manure can be used as soil amendment, provide crop nutrients, and produce renewable energy.
 However, manure can also cause environmental pollution to affect water and air quality if managed or used improperly.

 The Manure Management extension program provides research-based science, applicable technology, safety information, and regulatory resources to livestock and poultry producers, crop growers, and other stakeholders.